theasp/docker-acme.sh/README.md

 # docker-acme.sh
 ## acme.sh and docker-acme.sh
 * [acme.sh](https://github.com/Neilpang/acme.sh) is a client for Let's Encrypt which is written in pure shell script.
-* docker-acme.sh run acme.sh in docker.
+* docker-acme.sh runs acme.sh in docker.
 That's it.

 ## Ways to issue a cert in acme.sh
-acme.sh support multiple way to issue a cert:
+acme.sh supports multiple way to issue a cert:

-* webroot (It will put some files in your webroot, I think this is not a clean way for production environment)
+* webroot (It will put some files in the root directory of your websites, I think this is not a clean way for production environment)
 * standalone server (Tcp 80 must be free to listen, so you need stop the web server which is using this port, that's not good for production environment)
-* standalone tls server (Tcp 443 must be free to listen, so you need stop the web server which is using this port, that's not good for production environment)
+* standalone tls server (Tcp 443 must be free to listen, so you need stop the web server which is using this port, that's also not good for production environment)
 * apache mode (Required to interact with apache server.
-But it's not convinient to interact with docker container for the apacher running on host)
+But it's not convinient to interact with docker container for the apache running on host)
-* DNS mode (In my view, it is the best way to issue a cert, all the things you need to do is adding a DNS record)
+* DNS mode (In my view, this is the best way to issue a cert, all the things you need to do is adding a DNS record)

 In a nutshell, I think **the best way to issue a cert is DNS mode**.